rockettheme/docs/Docs/joomla/extensions/rokpad/rokpad_use.md

 ![][rokpad]

-:   1. **Ajax Save** Saves your progress, but doesn't replace the save button at the top of the article editing screen.
+:   1. **Ajax Save** Saves your progress, but does not replace the save button at the top of the article editing screen.
 [24%, 6%, se]
     2. **Undo and Redo** Undoes and reapplies the last single action.
 [26%, 14%, nw]
     3. **Find** Locates and selects either a single or all instances of the entered string.
 [24%, 19%, se]
     4. **Extras** Extra features to improve user experience.
 [24%, 25%, sw]